nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

    * If it is called "Default bindings for legacy applications for &lt;Your Controllers&gt;," DynamicOpenVR did not register properly.
 Try completely closing SteamVR and starting Beat Saber again.
 If the same binding is still there, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
    * If the window is stuck on "Loading current binding..." or something else, then there are most likely no default bindings for the controllers you are currently using.

-   If you can see the "Edit this Binding" button, continue to step 8.
-If not, continue to the next step.
+   If you can see the "Edit this Binding" button, skip to step 8.
+If not, proceed to the next step.

    ![](Documentation/Images/binding-possibilities.png)